ibrahimtariq1804/lazyfoxxes-portfolio/CONTACT_FORM_SETUP.md

 ✅ Form reset after successful submission
 ✅ Disabled submit button during submission
 ✅ Reply-to field set to sender's email

-## Free Tier Limits

-Resend's free tier includes:
-- 3,000 emails per month
-- 100 emails per day
-- Perfect for portfolio contact forms!
+✅ Emails sent to **lazyfoxxes@gmail.com**

+## Security Notes

+- **Never commit** your `.env.local` file (it's already in .gitignore)
+- **App Passwords** are safer than using your actual Gmail password
+- If you suspect your App Password is compromised, revoke it and generate a new one

 ## Troubleshooting

 ### Email not sending?
-- Check that your `.env.local` file exists with the correct API key
+- Check that your `.env.local` file has the correct Gmail credentials
+- Make sure you used an **App Password** (not your regular Gmail password)
+- Ensure 2-Step Verification is enabled on your Google account
-- Restart your development server after adding environment variables
+- Restart your development server after changing environment variables
 - Check the browser console and terminal for error messages

-### Using Gmail instead?
-If you prefer to use Gmail SMTP instead of Resend, you can switch to Nodemailer.
-Let me know if you need help with that!
+### "Invalid login" error?
+- Make sure you're using an App Password, not your regular password
+- Check that the App Password doesn't have spaces
+- Verify the email address is correct

+### Still not working?
+- Try generating a new App Password
+- Make sure the Gmail account (ibrahimtariq1804@gmail.com) has 2FA enabled
+- Check your Google Account security settings

 ## Production Deployment

 When deploying to Vercel/Netlify/other platforms:
-1. Add `RESEND_API_KEY` to your environment variables in the platform settings
+1. Add `GMAIL_USER` and `GMAIL_APP_PASSWORD` to your environment variables in the platform settings
-2. Don't commit your `.env.local` file (it's already in .gitignore)
+2. **Don't commit** your `.env.local` file
-3. Consider verifying your domain for better email deliverability
+3. Test the form after deployment to ensure it works in production

+## Why Gmail SMTP Instead of Resend?

+Gmail SMTP allows you to:
+- Send emails to ANY email address (including lazyfoxxes@gmail.com)
+- No domain verification required
+- Free and reliable
+- Easy to set up with App Passwords

 ## Support

-For issues with Resend, visit: https://resend.com/docs For form issues, check the API route at: `src/app/api/contact/route.ts`
+For Gmail App Password issues: https://support.google.com/accounts/answer/185833 For form issues, check the API route at: `src/app/api/contact/route.ts`